AI Automation/Construction & Trades

 • A typical build delivers a functional AI tool in under 4 weeks that can process a 50-page bid package in less than two minutes.

-The scope of such a project is defined by the number of data sources and the complexity of the documents involved.
-Integrating with a single Procore instance to analyze a consistent bid format represents a more direct build.
-Conversely, connecting to Procore, QuickBooks, and email attachments to parse ten different subcontractor formats would require more complex logic and a longer engagement timeline.
-Syntora's approach prioritizes a detailed discovery phase to accurately scope and define the problem before any development begins.
+The scope of a project is defined by the number and variety of data sources, such as PlanSwift exports, architectural drawings, or historical project data in Excel and QuickBooks, and the complexity of the documents involved.
+Integrating with a single project management system like Procore to analyze a consistent bid format represents a more direct build.
+Conversely, connecting to Procore, QuickBooks, and email attachments to parse ten different subcontractor formats requires more complex logic and a deeper engineering engagement.
+Syntora's approach prioritizes a detailed discovery phase to accurately scope and define the problem before any development begins, focusing on real-world inputs like reflected ceiling plans or floor plans.

 Why Is Construction Bid Analysis Still Done with Spreadsheets?